 - Museum number

-Censer with lid made of silver in the form of a square container on a pyramidal base, engraved with serpentine motifs.
-The container is engraved on all four sides with pairs of angels with their wings crossed in front of them in fear of divine glory.
-There are four suspension points, one in the centre of each side and suspension points at each corner, only one of which has a spherical silver bell.
-The separate arched lid is cut away with rows of four crosses with both the cut-out and solid form creating cruciform motifs.
-The lid is surmounted with an open work box and an ornate cross with suspension loop.
+Censer with lid; made of silver.
+Square container on a pyramidal base, engraved with serpentine motifs.
+Container is engraved on all sides with pairs of angels with their wings crossed in front of them in fear of divine glory.
+Four suspension points, one in the centre of each side and suspension points at each corner, only one of which has a spherical silver bell.
+Separate arched lid is cut away with rows of four crosses with cut-out and solid form creating cruciform motifs.
+Lid is surmounted with an open work box and an ornate cross with suspension loop.

 - Production date

 Depth: 7 centimetres